Controls

 What happens when the Edge Device crashes?

-All schedules (and their state) are persisted in a local database on the harddrive of the Edge Device.
-The Edge Device is set to automatically reboot when it crashes and will reload and reactivate all running schedules (as long as the HD is intact).
+The reset values of a .controls app are stored in a local database on the harddrive of the Edge Device.
+The Edge Device is set to automatically reboot when it crashes and will reload and reactivate all running .controls apps (as long as the HD is intact).
 This process takes no more than one minute.
-As everything, crash events and subsequent reloads are logged to the API.
+As with everything, crash events and subsequent reloads are logged to the API.

 My setpoint or schedule seems to have no effect!

-A setpoint or schedule operation will have no effect if the data point has already an active value, i.e., a value that is not null
+A setpoint operation will have no effect if the data point has already an active value, i.e., a value that is not null

 , written at a higher priority.